Mean-variance dynamic portfolio allocation with transaction costs: a Wiener chaos expansion approach: Numerical illustration

 \section{Numerical illustration}

 In this section, we implement the approach presented above and the sequential uni-period Markowitz model which is used as benchmark, see~\ref{sec:uni}.
-We consider the case where costs are ignored and considered.
-In order to maximise the rate of return of a portfolio while controlling its volatility at time $T$, an agent consecutively maximizes at time $0=t_0<\dots<t_N=T$, its uni-period mean-var objective function.
+We consider the cases where costs are ignored and considered.
+In order to maximise the rate of return of a portfolio while controlling its volatility at time $T$, an agent consecutively maximizes at time $0=t_0<\cdots<t_N=T$, its uni-period mean-var objective function.
 We assume that the agent has a uni-period risk aversion parameter $\gamma_u$.
-The agent has to consecutively solve for $n \in \{0,\dots,N-1\}$, \be \tag{$D^{\gamma_u}_{n}$}
+The agent has to consecutively solve for $n \in \{0,\dots,N-1\}$, \be \tag{$Y^{\gamma_u}_{n}$}

-\ee Further details on the implemented benchmark model and its link with risk aversion are presented in Appendix \ref{sec:uni}.
-Propositions \ref{prop:uni-sharp} and \ref{prop:uni-sharp-cost} state that the optimal portfolios derived from the sequential uni-period Markowitz model are not affected by risk aversion.
-Then, we evaluate the performance of both models by comparing their Sharpe ratios without considering risk aversion. \\ We assume that the risky assets follow the dynamics (\ref{eq:asset}) with constant parameters.
+\ee Further details on the implemented benchmark model and its link with risk aversion are presented in Appendix \ref{sec:uni}. \\ We assume that the risky assets follow the dynamics (\ref{eq:asset}) with constant parameters.
 Formally, the drift terms, the volatility matrices and the risk free rate are chosen deterministic and constant, ie. $\forall \ n\in\{0,\dots,N\} \ \mu_n=\mu,\ \sigma_n=\sigma, \ r_n=r$.
-Along a first part, we compare the performances by choosing the same risk aversion parameter $\gamma$.
-As the sharp ratios of the estimated portfolios is independent of the aversion parameter (see Propositions \ref{lemma2}, \ref{prop:multi-sharp-cost} , \ref{prop:uni-sharp}, \ref{prop:uni-sharp-cost}), it can be used as an indicator of performance.
+Along a first part, we compare the performances by choosing the same risk aversion parameter $\gamma=\gamma_u$.
+As the Sharpe ratios of the estimated portfolios is independent of the aversion parameter (see Propositions \ref{lemma2}, \ref{prop:multi-sharp-cost} , \ref{prop:uni-sharp}, \ref{prop:uni-sharp-cost}), it can be used as an indicator of performance.
 Then, along a second part, we apply a framework for matching the risk aversion between uni-period and multi-period models.
 We are able to illustrate and compare the behaviour of our solutions on two realisations.